SriVigneswaran7/TailGlass/README.md

 ## Features

+* **Live Sliders:** Real-time control over blur intensity, background opacity, and border transparency.
+* **Dynamic Colour Tinting:** Customise the base hex colour of your glass to fit light, dark, or branded themes.
 * **Context Testing:** Toggle between default blobs, mesh gradients, and high-res photography to ensure your text stays readable in real-world scenarios.
 * **Quick Presets:** One-click buttons for standard looks like 'Frosted', 'Ghost', and 'Deep Sea'.
+* **Dual Export:** Export to raw CSS or instantly copy the exact string of Tailwind v4 utility classes.
 * **Modular Architecture:** Built with clean, separated React components for easy scaling and maintenance.

 ## Tech Stack